electrikmilk/cherrilang.org/compiler/actions.md

 	key          string
 	defaultValue actionArgument
 	optional     bool
-	noMax        bool
+	infinite     bool
 }
 ```

+The `name` is surface level, and is mainly used as a name for the argument to show in warnings and errors.

+The `validType` specifies the type that the argument that was entered should match or evaluate to.
+If a `Variable` type is entered, the type check is much more forgiving and acts more like any type could be entered.

+The `key` is used if there is no need to process arguments.
+If you use `key` to specify the key of this action parameter, do not add a `make` to the action definition, otherwise this is pointless and will be ignored.

-The `defaultValue` takes an `actionArgument`, you must give a value type and value.
-This defines a default value for this argument, this is used to compare the value given to the default value for this action paramter, we then print a warning that this argument value could be removed.
-This is mainly for booleans and enums.
+The `defaultValue` allows for specifying a default value as an `actionArgument` type.
+This is used in the case that `optional` is set to `true` to compare the value that was entered to warn the user if the value that they entered for this argument is the same as the default value.

-`optional` tells Cherri that this parameter is completely optional for this action. this defaults to false.
+The `optional` determines whether this parameter is completely optional for this action.
+This defaults to false.
 It will not write a key value pair for this parameter if it is optional and no argument value is given.

 The Shortcuts app does this with many parameters that it has a default value for, if an actions parameter is not specified, it fills in the gap and goes with the default value for that parameter for that action as defined in the Shortcuts app itself for that action.
 This should be done when possible as it makes for a much smaller Shortcut file on average.

-The `key` is used if there is no need to process arguments.
-If you use `key` to specify the key of this action parameter, do not add a `make` to the action definition, otherwise this is pointless and will be ignored.
+The `infinite` determines whether or not the user can enter as many arguments of this definition indefinately after the first of this argument.

 ### `check`